paolonappi/pn-maven-exercise-001/README.md

 # pn-maven-exercises-001
-Simple exercise for Maven learners
+Simple exercise for Maven learners of IT Learning & Training Academy